leudz/shipyard/book/src/concepts/running-the-world-with-systems.md

 Adding multiple systems to a workload is only a matter of expanding the second argument to a tuple.
 For example:

-1. Define another system
+1. Define another system - this time using the macro
 ```rust, noplaypen
 #[system(CreateCount)]
 fn run (entities: &mut Entities, counts: &mut Count) { ... }
 ```

-This time we use the macro, it'll make the struct and impl for you!
-And no tuple, the macro will also take care of it.
+It will also take care of transforming its arguments into tuple(s), no need to worry about it anymore.

 2. Add the workload
 ```rust, noplaypen